-Centenary College Places as IHSA Reserve Champion, Comes in at Second Place for the 2017 American National Riding Commission Championship & 4th Place for the Intercollegiate Dressage Association Championship
+Centenary University Places as IHSA Reserve Champion, Comes in at Second Place for the 2017 American National Riding Commission Championship & 4th Place for the Intercollegiate Dressage Association Championship

 Hackettstown, N.J., May 12, 2017 – For the fourth time in eight years, a Centenary University student won the coveted USEF/Cacchione Cup, which is sponsored by the United States Equestrian Federation (USEF), as the event’s most outstanding rider at the Intercollegiate Horse Show Association (IHSA) championship.
 Katherine “Katie” Steiner, who has been an avid rider since the age of 8, took home the title.
 This year’s championship was held at the Lexington Horse Park in Lexington, Ky.
 The Centenary team also placed 2nd overall making them a Reserve Champion.
 These are a couple of several significant “wins” in the past several weeks as Centenary has also recently been named the 2017 American National Riding Commission (ANRC) Reserve Champion and came in at 4th place for the Intercollegiate Dressage Association (IDA) Championship.

 In addition to the many prizes she received with the Cup, Steiner, a native of Pleasanton, Calif., was provided with a grant from the United States Equestrian Federation to secure additional training from a professional rider of her choice.

 Previous winners of the Cacchione Cup include Beezie Patton Madden, Peter Wyle and Mark Weisbecker, who have gone on to the Olympics.
 Additional winners include Amanda Forte and Whitney Roper, who are highly regarded in the Grand Prix circuit, and Centenary’s own Cori Reich in 2013, Marissa Cohen in 2011, Lindsay Clark in 2009, and Kelly Ann Taylor in 1997.